-The weights used in the Bid Scoring System may be different from the CCTU Scoring System and are also subject to further fine-tuning in the parallel run.
+The weights used in the Bid Scoring System may be different from the ones used in the CCTU Scoring System and are also subject to further fine-tuning in the parallel run.
+The weights will be made available to the stakeholders.